prog4biol/pfb2019/README.md

 | `not in`                                 | Negative membership operator             |
 | `not` `or` `and`                         | logical operators                        |

 Note: Find out more about [bitwise operators](https://www.tutorialspoint.com/python/bitwise_operators_example.htm).
-We will see these operators used in the section on [Sets](https://github.com/prog4biol/pfb2018#set-operators).

 ### Truth